 Lead management has the role of watching and directing the conversion of sales leads into customers.
-This simple model shows how the well-organized lead management program should look.
+Figure 2, on the next page, shows how the well-organized lead management program should look.
 The "funnels" representing marketing and sales functions illustrate the lead management process and its components, together with their interaction.
 The success of the marketing funnel directly impacts that of the sales funnel.

-The effective lead management program implements and enforces standard, universal lead-scoring definitions and establishes a clear process for handling and distributing inquiries and leads.
+The effective lead management program implements and enforces standard, universal leadscoring definitions and establishes a clear process for handling and distributing inquiries and leads.
 Inquiries can be dealt with centrally for prequalification before sending them on to sales as sales-ready leads.